carbon-design-system/carbon-website-archive/docs/CONTENT.md

     - e.g. `<DoDontExample square>`
 - can include property `full_width="true"` to use the example as a full-width component.
     - e.g. `<DoDontExample full_width="true">`
-    - this option will cause the element to fill the full width of its containing wrappper. adjust the column count of the enclosing `<GridWrapper>` to expand the maxium width.
+    - this option will cause the element to fill the full width of its containing wrappper.
 - can include property `dark="true"` to use a dark background
     - e.g. `<DoDontExample dark="true">`